StoneCypher/jssm/src/doc_md/FeatureComparison.md

 # Feature Comparison

-A quick look at what machines offer what functionality.
+A quick look at what machines offer what functionality, across the 16 most popular FSMs on NPM at the time of writing.
+Updates and extensions are encouraged.

+&nbsp;

+&nbsp;

 <div class="frot_th_tab">